KirinDave/voter-registration-analysis-tools/README.md

 *printallcounts.sh* - Executes printcounts.php for a number of interesting data subsets.

+**Also included:**

+*rawscripts.zip* contains the original files written while exploring the data and experimenting with the best approaches for identifying interesting features and extracting associated data from the raw files.
+Caution - contains inelegant, unoptimized and casually commented code.
+View at your own risk.

 ## Versioning
 For the versions available, see the tags on this repository.